Disc Golf Resort

 Robb discovered disc golf at De Laveaga in Santa Cruz in 1999, and has been staying involved in the sport ever since, including putting as many courses as possible in the ground, keeping local courses looking snazzy, and playing competitively since joining the PDGA in 2002.
 Nowadays, Robb runs a custom wood & metal design shop called Splinter & Slag, still competes in the occasional tournament, and helps to keep the business on track and the Pro Shop stocked.

 Andy started playing disc golf recreationally in Knoxville, Tennessee in the late 90's.
 He started a local club in Leavenworth, WA, ran weekly events, and organized a handful of tournaments before moving west to help support DGR full-time.
-He has a passion for photography and spreading the joys of disc golf, and helps DGR stay "on course" in it's pursuit of greatness.
+He has a passion for photography, marketing, and spreading the joys of disc golf, and helps DGR stay "on course" in it's pursuit of greatness.

 "Duffy" is a disc golfer and landscape artist.
 He has helped to transform the once abandoned and returning-to-the-wild golf course into the top-rated set of courses players find today.
 He works tirelessly to beautify tees, fairways, and greens and is constantly improving the player experience.
 You can find Duffy working on the courses midweek, and playing Leagues and casual rounds on the weekends.